Agrippa Furius Fusus: Consulship

-After the fall of the despotic Decemvirs, internal sedition broke out again.
+After the fall of the Second Decemvirate, internal sedition broke out again.
 The Aequi and Volsci, taking advantage once more of the instability of the Roman political situation, ravaged Latium unopposed.
-Titus Quinctius then addressed the people noting the critical discord between the patricians and the plebeians and the fact that the people refuse to take up arms when the enemy was at the gates, preferring instead to attack the patricians.
+Titus Quinctius, Fusus' co-consul, addressed the people, noting the critical discord between the patricians and the plebeians, and the fact that the people refuse to take up arms when the enemy was at the gates, preferring instead to attack the patricians.
 His speech had quite an effect on the people.
 The two consuls were then able to gather an army as the people were willing to be mobilized to fight the invaders.
 Agrippa Furius Fusus handed over the supreme command to Titus Quinctius, only keeping command of a part of the army.
-The Roman army managed to repulse the invading Aequi and Volscians and then took the enemy camp and gathered a large booty, part of which was the result of the Aequi and Volscians' earlier looting of Latium.
+The Roman army managed to repulse the invading Aequi and Volscians, and then took the enemy camp and gathered a large booty, part of which was the result of the Aequi and Volscians' earlier looting of Latium.

 During the same year, the consuls were retained by the inhabitants of two Latin cities, Ardea and Aricia, to mediate a territorial dispute.